verrazzano/docs/content/en/docs/setup/uninstall/uninstall.md

 ---

-To delete a Verrazzano installation, simply delete the Verrazzano custom resource you used to install it into your cluster.
+To delete a Verrazzano installation, delete the Verrazzano custom resource you used to install it into your cluster.

-The following example starts a delete of a Verrazzano installation in the background, and then uses the `kubectl logs -f` command to tail the Console output of the pod performing the uninstall:
+The following example starts a deletion of a Verrazzano installation in the background, and then uses the `kubectl logs -f` command to tail the Console output of the pod performing the uninstall:

 ```